-Sustainable management of groundwater quality includes maintenance of water quality within regulatory and programmatic limits while executing GSP projects and actions.
-To achieve this goal, the GSAs will coordinate with the regulatory agencies that are currently authorized to maintain and improve groundwater quality within the Subbasin.
-This includes informing the Regional Board of any issues that arise and working with the Regional Board to address potential problems.
-All future projects and management actions implemented by the GSAs will be evaluated and designed to avoid causing undesirable groundwater quality outcomes.
-Monitoring should be included as part of the applicable project or management action to allow evaluation of any impacts.
-Historic and current groundwater quality monitoring data and reporting efforts have been used to document baseline groundwater quality conditions in the basin.
-These conditions provide a baseline to compare with future groundwater quality conditions in the basin.
-These conditions provide a baseline to GSP implementation.

-In addition to supporting agricultural and domestic water supply beneficial uses, groundwater also supports GDEs and instream environmental resources.
-These beneficial uses, among others, are protected in part by the Regional Board through the water quality objectives adopted in the Basin Plan.
-The constituents of concern in the Subbasin, and their associated regulatory thresholds, are listed in Section 2.2.2.4.
+- 585 Sustainable management of groundwater quality includes maintenance of water quality within 586 regulatory and programmatic limits while executing GSP projects and actions.
+To achieve this goal, the GSAs will coordinate with the regulatory agencies that are currently authorized to 587 588 maintain and improve groundwater quality within the Subbasin.
+This includes informing the 589 Regional Board of any issues that arise and working with the Regional Board to address 590 potential problems.
+All future projects and management actions implemented by the GSAs will 591 be evaluated and designed to avoid causing undesirable groundwater quality outcomes.
+592 Monitoring should be included as part of the applicable project or management action to allow 593 evaluation of any impacts.
+Historic and current groundwater guality monitoring data and 594 reporting efforts have been used to document baseline groundwater quality conditions in the basin.
+These conditions provide a baseline to compare with future groundwater quality and 595 596 identify any changes observed due to GSP implementation. - 597 In addition to supporting agricultural and domestic water supply beneficial uses, groundwater 598 also supports GDEs and instream environmental resources.
+These beneficial uses, among 599 others, are protected in part by the Regional Board through the water quality objectives adopted 600 in the Basin Plan.
+The constituents of concern in the Subbasin, and their associated regulatory 601 thresholds, are listed in Section 2.2.2.4.

-3.3.4.1.1 Potential Causes of Undesirable Results
+602 3.3.4.1.1 Potential Causes of Undesirable Results